barruka/dev-doc/github-actions.md

 ## Prerequisites
 1. An existing user account in GitHub
 2. git installed in your local computer
-3. Visual Studio Code installed in your local computer
+3. Visual Studio Code (VSCode from now on) installed in your local computer

 ## Procedure